toro-ponz/chat-overlayer-for-youtube/README.md

-# YouTube Live Overlayer
+# Chat Overlayer for YouTube™

-YouTube Live comment overlayer on stream extension powered by Web Extensions.
+Chat overlayer extension for YouTube™ powered by Web Extensions.
-Supported on live, live replay and premiere release comment.
+Supported on live, live replay and premiere release chat.

 ## Support